 For a child to be in the “zone,” they to be able to “learn at their own pace.”
 But just as importantly, they need the support of a curriculum, an instructor and classmates that will enable them to hit their stride.
 When we say at Prisma that “learning isn’t one size fits all,” we’re looking at those elements together — a curriculum that allows students to set off on their own path as well as a coach and a cohort who help them go further than they could have gotten by themselves.

-If your student is coming home with a syllabus crowded with highly structured assignments, quizzes and tests, they may be bored because they lack opportunities for creativity and critical thinking in their school environment.
+School is often boring because it takes away opportunities for students to display creativity and critical thinking.
 In our assessment-obsessed culture, these opportunities tend to decrease as kids get older, leaving them with less hands-on learning and more Scan-tron sheets to fill out with a number two pencil.
 It’s no wonder, then, that in the Gallup study cited above, elementary school kids — who have the most room for creativity — were the least bored age group.

 At Prisma, we believe that “learning happens through making and doing.”
 Instead of connect-the-dots assignments, we let students choose their topics — and decide how to demonstrate their mastery of the subject.
 At the middle school, where kids get more scaffolding (to keep them in the ‘zone’), they get to choose from several different kinds of projects.
 In our “Unsolved Mysteries” theme, they can make a podcast, write an article, direct a video, draw a diagram or design a model to explore their topic.
 At the high school, where kids are ready for more independence, they get to design their own project.
 In our “Future of Health” theme, they're able to design an app or a medical device or even a molecule.